HydJing/gitactionfun/README.md

 # gitactionfun

-## This repo is for Github Action fun!
+## This repository is for GitHub Action fun!
 YAY